 The Board of Directors is headed by the Chairman Shri K.N.
-Bhandari, Non-executive Director.
-The Board of the Company consists of eminent persons with considerable professional expertise and experience in various fields i.e technical, commercial, legal, finance, business administration and other related fields, who not only bring wide range of experience and expertise, but also impart desired level of independence to the Board.
+Bhandari (upto 13.11.2019) and Shri R. K. Singh, (w.e.f.
+12.02.2020) Non-executive Directors.
+The Board of the Company consists of eminent persons with considerable professional expertise and experience in various fields i.e. technical, commercial, legal, finance, business administration and other related fields, who not only bring wide range of experience and expertise, but also impart desired level of independence to the Board.